-Measurement units need to be improved on two aspects.
+Measurement units need to be improved in two aspects.
 First, they need to manage energy efficiently.
-For that purpose, it is required to adapt low consumption switches that turn the devices on exclusively when they will extract measures, possibly 2 or 3 times a day, the rest of the time they should remain in sleep mode.
-In this sense, photovoltaic cells might be a good energy alternative.
+For that purpose, it is required to adapt low consumption switches that turn the devices on exclusively when they will extract measures, possibly 2 or 3 times a day, the rest of the time they should remain in sleep mode. a photovoltaic cells might be a good energy supply alternative.
 Second, an external case must be designed to protect circuits from weather conditions and manipulation.

 Measurement units can perform well even without a GPS sensor, which is not decisive as container locations can be indexed to the data schema when units are installed and identified by a unique ID code.
 The containers will remain almost in the same locations, but they can be updated few times a year.
 This reduces the cost of measurement units in 33% approximately, but also reduces energy consumption.